Add your City

 1. Put your city on the map:

 Is your city taking a progressive approach to migration policy?
-Has it developed new ideas to assure safe arrival?
+Has it developed new ideas to assure safe arrival for refugees?
 Or is it actively lobbying to receive additional refugees?
 Let us know so we can put your city on the map!
-Please send the following information to info(at)moving-cities.eu:

 What exactly is your city doing to improve the situation of refugees?

-In which areas is your city particularly active (political participation of migrants and refugees, guarantee of residence, inclusion, access to health care, housing, etc.)?
+In which areas is your city particularly active (political participation of migrants and refugees, guaranteed right of residence, inclusion, access to health care, housing, etc.)?

 Has your city declared itself a “Safe Haven”, “Solidarity City”, “City of Refugees”, or similar?